English Page

 Research Areas

-I am a philosopher but I have been strongly interested in psychology, cognitive science, neuroscience, evolutionary biology, and other empirical sciences.
-I try to do philosophy in an empirically informed way, but also with rigor of analytic philosophy.
+Though I am a philosopher, I have been strongly interested in psychology, cognitive science, neuroscience, evolutionary biology, and other empirical sciences.
+My policy is to do philosophy in an empirically informed way, but also with rigor of analytic philosophy.

 These are the topics I am interested in and have been working on.